palkiranreddyG/Blood_Bank_Management_system/README.md

-Sure!
-Here's the **entire README text** in a single plain text block — no Markdown formatting, just clean text that you can directly copy and paste anywhere:

----

-🩸 **Blood Bank Management System**
+🩸 Blood Bank Management System

 A comprehensive Blood Bank Management System developed using Python and MySQL to streamline blood donor registration, inventory management, and blood request handling for hospitals and blood banks.